thecryptofruit/swarm/pob.md

 actually decrease the average estimated value of these chunks due to [Jensen's inequality](https://en.wikipedia.org/wiki/Jensen%27s_inequality#Finite_form).

+Stamps are only carried by syncing; responses to retrieval requests only contain chunk data, not stamps.
 Multiple stamps on the same chunk are allowed, as long as all of them are valid.
 Their spot value estimates are simply arithmetically added.
 Re-uploads of the same chunk with a different stamp results in the chunk carrying both stamps.

 In order to save on the need to re-upload the same chunks with a different stamps when their current stamp either expires or becomes insufficient, additional "top-up" transactions can be defined.
 The increase of the Ether value of the stamps is only